-Bulk is a function of both the vertical and horizontal dimensions of a building and refers to the size of a building relative to its surroundings.
+Bulk relates to both the vertical and horizontal dimensions of a building, and refers to the size of a building relative to its surroundings.
 A building may be of modest height, but still appear bulky.

 Natural light, outlook and ventilation